 Nicole Stolk has been Executive Director of Resolution since 1 July 2018.
-She is responsible for the deposit guarantee scheme and the resolution of failing banks and, in due course, insurers.
-In her capacity as the Head of the National Resolution Authority (NRA) she has a seat on the Single Resolution Board (SRB) and the Resolution Committee European Banking Authority (EBA).
+She is responsible for the deposit guarantee scheme and the resolution of failing banks and insurance firms.
+As head of the National Resolution Authority (NRA) she is a member of the Single Resolution Board (SRB) and a member of the Resolution Committee of the European Banking Authority (EBA).

-Furthermore, Nicole Stolk is responsible for internal operations, including HR, ICT, finance, Audit, second line risk management, procurement and communications (560 FTEs)
+In addition, Nicole is responsible for DNB's internal operations, including HR, ICT, finance, auditing, second-line risk management and communication (560 FTEs).

-Nicole Stolk holds several secondary positions.
-She is a member of the Supervisory Board of the Weerwolf foundation (housing for people with acquired brain injury) and board member of the VUmc Cancer Center Amsterdam Foundation.
+Nicole holds several secondary positions.
+Since 2018, she has been a member of the Supervisory Board of De Weerwolf Huizen Foundation and a Board member of the VUmc Cancer Center Amsterdam Foundation.
 Since 2019 she has been a member of the Scholenstrijd Recommending Committee.

-Prior to joining the Governing Board, Nicole Stolk was Secretary-Director at DNB (2016-2018).
+Prior to joining the Governing Board, Nicole was Secretary-Director at DNB (2016-2018).
 Before that time, she was the Deputy Secretary General at the Ministry of Security and Justice (2012-2016).
-Between 2007 and 2012, Nicole Stolk worked at the Ministry of the Interior and Kingdom Relations as Director of Operational Management and Director for HR, Strategy, ICT and Governance, and as Director-General for Corporate Staff and Operational Management.
+Between 2007 and 2012, Nicole worked at the Ministry of the Interior and Kingdom Relations as Director of Operational Management and Director for HR, Strategy, ICT and Governance, and as Director-General for Corporate Staff and Operational Management.
 She was a senior manager at Deloitte and Touche in 2002-2003.
-Nicole Stolk started her career as a spokesperson at the Ministry of Health and Culture (now Health, Welfare and Sports), and held various policy positions (1991-2000).
+Nicole started her career as a press officer at the Ministry of Health and Culture (now Health, Welfare and Sports), and held various policy positions (1991-2000).